dhellmann/pymotw-3/source/doctest/index.rst

    :caption:
    :start-after: #end_pymotw_header

-The comment after the call to :func:`unpredictable` (``#doctest:
-+ELLIPSIS``) tells :mod:`doctest` to turn on the :const:`ELLIPSIS` option for that test.
+The "``#doctest: +ELLIPSIS``" comment after the call to :func:`unpredictable` tells :mod:`doctest` to turn on the :const:`ELLIPSIS` option for that test.
 The ``...`` replaces the memory address in the object id, so that portion of the expected value is ignored and the actual output matches and the test passes.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, '-m doctest -v doctest_ellipsis.py'))